Carmelo Anthony: 2010–11 season

 On February 22, 2011, Anthony, along with point guard Chauncey Billups, was traded to the New York Knicks in a multi-player deal also involving the Minnesota Timberwolves.
-Anthony chose to wear number 7 with the Knicks, as his former number 15 was retired by the Knicks in honor of Earl Monroe and Dick McGuire.
+Anthony immediately signed a three-year, $65 million extension through the 2014–15 season and chose to wear number 7 with the Knicks, as his former number 15 was retired by the Knicks in honor of Earl Monroe and Dick McGuire.
+He chose that number because his son was born on March 7, and because 7 was the result of subtracting his number in Denver, 15, from his high school number of 22.
 Anthony's first game with the Knicks was a 114–108 win against the Milwaukee Bucks in which he scored 27 points and had 10 rebounds and an assist.
 After Anthony's acquisition, the Knicks qualified for the playoffs as the sixth seed in the Eastern Conference and were matched up against the Boston Celtics.
 During the series, the Knicks struggled with injuries as Amar'e Stoudemire and Billups went down.
 In game two of the NBA playoffs in Boston, Anthony tied a playoff career high with 42 points and also had 17 rebounds and six assists in a Knicks loss.
-The Knicks fell to the Boston Celtics in four games in the First Round of the playoffs.
+The Knicks fell to the Boston Celtics in four games in the first round of the playoffs.